evhub/coconut/DOCS.md

   --vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be
                         modified by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit
-                        set maximum recursion depth in compiler (defaults to 2000) --stack-size limit, --stacksize limit
+                        set maximum recursion depth in compiler (defaults to 1920) (when increasing --recursion-limit, you may also need to increase --stack- size)
+  --stack-size kbs, --stacksize kbs
-                        run the compiler in a separate thread with the given stack size (in kilobytes)
+                        run the compiler in a separate thread with the given stack size in kilobytes
   --site-install, --siteinstall
                         set up coconut.convenience to be imported on Python start --site-uninstall, --siteuninstall